Pimple and acne cream

 • d-Chiro-inositol, myo-inositol and inositol help increase the action of insulin

 • Azelaic acid is also a potent inhibitor of 5 alpha-reductase Type 1.
 It is a natural plant acid found in wheat, barley and rye.
-A 20% topical cream has been found to be affective against mild to moderate acne by reducing the activity of the bacteria Propionibacterium acnes and Staphylococcus epidermidis
+A 20% topical cream has been found to be effective against mild to moderate acne by reducing the activity of the bacteria Propionibacterium acnes and Staphylococcus epidermidis

 • Both acne and insulin sensitivity improve after a low-glycaemic-load diet